A Photographer’s Guide to the Yushukan Museum

 • Type 4 200 mm rocket mortar

-There is so much more.
+There is much more.
 The list is extensive.
 Much of it doesn’t exist anywhere else in the world.
 If you want to photograph it, you must go to the Yushukan.

 Kaiten Model 1 Kaiichi suicide attack submarine display

-Kaiten Model 1 Kaiichi suicide attack submarine display.
+Kaiten Model 1 Kaiichi suicide attack submarine.

-Photography rules in the Great Exhibition Hall
+Great Exhibition Hall photography rules

 • Flashes, tripods, and selfie sticks aren’t allowed.